First slide

 Who

-• Contact Lifequest at (800) 786-4911.
-Lifequest is the billing agency for the City of Oshkosh Fire Department.
+• EMSMC at (800) 304-3989 for ambulance billing questions.
+All invoices will have a return mailing address of PO Box 547, Wheeling IL 60090-0547.
 Federal Health Information Privacy rules (HIPAA) prohibit the Fire Department from sharing any information related to medical care, including billing.
-Lifequest is HIPAA compliant.
+EMSMC is HIPAA compliant.

 • Contact the Oshkosh Fire Department Administrative Assistant at (920) 236-5233.